Chasing1020/Chasing1020.github.io/post/database/database-systems/index.md

 >   Isolation

-DBMS achieves concurrency by interleaving the actions (reads/writes of DB objects) of txns.
+DBMS achieves concurrency by interleaving the actions (reads/writes of DB objects) of transactions s.

 A **concurrency control**protocol is how the DBMS decides the proper interleaving of operations from multiple transactions.